-If you vote yes you should be prepared to take part in the action.
+We are recommending that you vote yes in the ballot and if you vote yes you should be prepared to take part in the action.
 However, as we will need members to ensure there is cover during the stoppage (which is intended to be similar to the cover on a bank holiday) some members will be required to work through the stoppage as we have a priority to ensure that no women and babies are put at risk.
 Our Workplace Representatives will work with managers after the ballot result and before the action starts to put contingency plans in place to determine how many staff members they need to cover the safe service.
 If you are required to work during the stoppage to provide that essential cover you can wear one of our stickers.